Hall of Supreme Harmony

 Together with the Hall of Central Harmony and Hall of Preserving Harmony, the three halls constitute the heart of the Outer Court of the Forbidden City.

 The Hall of Supreme Harmony rises some 30 m above the level of the surrounding square.
 It is the ceremonial center of imperial power, and the largest surviving wooden structure in China.
 It is eleven bays wide – with the main room being nine bays wide – and five bays deep, the numbers nine and five being symbolically connected to the majesty of the Emperor.
 The six pillars nearest the imperial throne are covered with gold, and the entire area is decorated with a dragon motif.
 The Dragon Throne, in particular, has five dragons coiled around the back and handrests.
 The screen behind it features sets of nine dragons, again reflecting the "nine-five" symbolism.
 The Hall of Supreme Harmony features an exquisite throne made of red sandalwood, and formerly used by the emperors of the Qing dynasty.

 Set into the ceiling directly above the throne is an intricate caisson decorated with a coiled dragon, from the mouth of which issues a chandelier-like set of metal balls, called the "Xuanyuan Mirror", a reference to the Yellow Emperor, a mythological Chinese ruler.
 According to legend, the metal balls will fall and strike dead any usurper to the throne.

+Visual tour of the central axis buildings of the Forbidden City, beginning from Tiananmen Gate through the Gate of Divine Might (no audio).

 In the Ming dynasty, the emperors held court here to discuss affairs of state.
 During the Qing dynasty, emperors held court far more frequently.
 As a result, the location was changed to the Inner Court, and the Hall of Supreme Harmony was only used for ceremonial purposes, such as enthronements, investitures, and imperial weddings.